 Facebook Messenger Stats:

 You can also use these videos for email marketing as well as social advertising.

 5. Diving into the Mobile-First Wave

-Online sales of auto parts & accessories purchased from mobile will be over $10 billion by 2021 – Hedges & Company
+Online sales of auto parts & accessories purchased from mobile will be over $10 billion by 2021. – Hedges & Company

-Mobile share of eCommerce transactions for an optimized and a non-optimized site
+Mobile share of eCommerce transactions for an optimized and a non-optimized site:

-From making your mobile website fast, visually attractive, and responsive, to adding a minimal click navigation journey, everything should be covered to equate for great customer experience.
+From making your mobile website fast, visually attractive, and responsive — to adding a minimal click navigation journey, everything should be covered to equate to a great customer shopping experience.

-eCommerce Automotive Industry: Conclusion
+eCommerce Automotive Industry: The Takeaway